Seyloria/hide.me-server-select/README.md

 <br/>

 ### :key: Making the script work without manual sudo escalation
-Changing the VPN connection via the hide.me CLI Client requires sudo privileges.
+Changing the VPN connection via the hide.me CLI Client and the **cp** command inside the vpn_connector.sh require sudo privileges.
-Therefor, the CLI Client needs to be added to the sudoers file with the NOPASSWD option.
+Therefor, the CLI Client and the exact **cp** command need to be added to the sudoers file with the NOPASSWD option.
-Type **'sudo visudo'** and add the following line somewhere near the end of the file(don't forget to replace your username!):
+Type **'sudo visudo'** and add the following lines somewhere near the end of the file(don't forget to replace your username!):
 ```
 sudo visudo
 ```
 ```
 your_username ALL=(ALL:ALL) NOPASSWD: /opt/hide.me/hide.me
+your_username ALL=(ALL:ALL) NOPASSWD: /bin/cp /opt/hide.me/resolv_backup.conf /etc/resolv.conf
 ```
 :warning: Be careful to not mess up this file, otherwhise you might brick your user permissions!
 <br/>